Hallux Valgus (Bunions)

 These are a common problem affecting millions of people worldwide.
 They are thought to occur due to a muscle imbalance that is often inherited.
 Wearing the wrong kind of shoes, especially shoes that are too tight or small, may exacerbate the problem however this is not the actual cause.
 Bunions get worse with age and can eventually cause pain and deformity.
 It may also result in damage to other parts of your feet.
 You feel pain from bunions because of their size and their abnormal biomechanics.

-Many operations have been tried over the years but the one with the highest success rate and used by Dr Rodda is the Scarf and Akin osteotomy.
+Many operations have been tried over the years but the one with the highest success rate and used at Sunshine Coast Orthopaedic Group is the Scarf and Akin osteotomy.
 The key to its success are that it restores foot mechanics and allows the early return of joint motion.
 The recurrence rates are also low.

 The procedure has 5 components performed through 2 incisions.
 Initially, one of the tight ligaments and the tight muscle are released and the bunion is shaved.
 The metatarsal bone is cut and adjusted to narrow the foot and realign the joint and 2 small screws are placed in the bone to fix it solidly.
 Following this a wedge of bone is removed from the phalanx bone to straighten the big toe and a small staple or screw is used to hold the bone in place.
 The joint capsule is tightened and the skin is closed.
 The metalwork does not usually need to be removed.
 The procedure is performed under general anaesthetic along with a nerve block which puts the foot to sleep for around 12-18 hours.